yegor256/blog/_drafts/_lazy.md

 [close tickets]({% pst 2017/nov/2017-11-28-microtasking %}).

-Who do you blame, if not yourself, when the bug is serious, the code is messy, and you have no idea how much time it will take even to understand it, let alone the fixing part?
+Who do you blame, if not yourself, when the bug is serious, the code is messy, and you have no idea how much time it will take just to understand it, let alone fix it?
 You blame everybody around you, but first of all you blame the code base itself.
 How do you blame it?
 You report its low quality by creating new tickets, which may sound like this:

-  * "The class X is not sufficiently documented, I can't understand how it works."
+  * "The class X is not sufficiently documented, I don't understand how it works."
-  * "The method X is too complex, I can't figure out what it does."
+  * "The method X is too complex, I don't know what it does."
-  * "The algorithm X is messy, can't figure out what it does."
+  * "The algorithm X is messy, I can't figure out what it does."
-  * "The library X is used here, but I don't understand why not library Y."
+  * "The library X is used here, but I don't understand why you don't use library Y."
   * "The rules of class naming are not clear, document them please."
   * "The principle of data organization is not obvious, document it."

-However, don't make a mistake many programmers are making, when we tell them that tickets is the only
+However, don't make the mistake many programmers are making when we tell them that tickets are the only
 [right way]({% pst 2014/oct/2014-10-07-stop-chatting-start-coding %})
 to solve problems.
-They start asking questions and seeking help, just like this:
+They start asking questions and seeking help in the tickets, just like this:

   * "How can I unit test class X, please explain."
-  * "Please, help me create a class X."
+  * "Please help me create class X."
   * "Where should I put class X, in which package?"
   * "Which library should I use for doing X?"

-The project is [not a school]({% pst 2015/feb/2015-02-16-it-is-not-a-school %}), it's not interested in making you smarter or a bigger expert in its code.
-Nobody will explain _you_ anything, because it's a waste of money and time.
-What the project will do instead is fixing its code base so that it becomes cleaner and more obvious for you and _everybody else_.
+The project is [not a school]({% pst 2015/feb/2015-02-16-it-is-not-a-school %}), it's not interested in making you smarter or more of an expert in its code.
+Nobody will explain anything to _you_, because it's a waste of money and time.
+What the project will do instead is fix its code base so that it becomes cleaner and more obvious for you _and everybody else_.
 Thus, never ask for explanation or help, ask for documentation and source code fixes.

 What do you do next?
 You sit and wait, until those tickets are resolved.
 Who will resolve them?
 You don't care.
-It's a problem of the project manager.
+That's a problem for the project manager.
-Maybe he/she will even assign those tickets back to you and it will be your problem to resolve.
+Maybe he/she will even assign those tickets back to you and it will be your problem to resolve them.
 But if that happens, the scope of work will be different for you.
 You won't need to fix the bug anymore, you will have to document some functionality or refactor some module.